cwwang1979/MAMILE-CTFE/README.md

                             label_cols = ['label'],
                             patient_strat= False)
 ```
-To create a N fold for training and validation set from the training list.
-The default proportion for the training:validation splits used in this study is 9:1.
+To create an N-fold split for the training and validation sets from the training list, the default training-to-validation ratio used in this study is 9:1.
 ```
 SPLIT/
 ├── splits_0.csv